 Interviews and Filming with Employees

 Interviews with National Park Service employees may be available based on project content and staff availability.
 Please request interviews with park staff through the Film Office.
 Do not reach out to staff directly.
-One-hour interviews at the employee's duty station will be scheduled through the Film Office; additional time, if approved, will be billed to the permittee at an hourly rate.
+One-hour interviews at the employee's duty station will be scheduled through the Film Office; additional time, if approved,may require additional cost recovery fees for staff time.
 Please note that while staff may demonstrate aspects of their job, they will not "act" or spend time on multiple "takes".

 Filming of employees will be scheduled in advance and take place in a controlled environment.
 Film crews are not permitted to shadow NPS employees on the job and placing body cameras on staff is prohibited.
 NPS employees will not participate in reality-style productions.